Copyright in music — everything you need to know about your rights

 Practical tips for music creators

-It is important to document the creation of your works, for example by registering works with STIM.
+It is important to document the creation of your works of music, for example by registering them with Stim.

 Draw up agreements

 Write clear agreements for collaborations, licensing and publishing.
-This minimizes the risk of conflicts and ensures that all parties agree on the terms.
+This minimizes the risk of conflicts and ensures that all parties agree to the terms.

 What to do in case of infringement?

-If someone infringes your copyrights and you are a STIM member, you can contact STIM for guidance and support.
+If someone infringes your copyrighted material and you are a Stim member, you can contact Stim for guidance and support.

 Contact us about your copyright question